katydecorah/katydecorah.github.io/adventures/_posts/2014-02-02-wells-weekend.md

 </div>

-We had an awesome lunch at the Timberline Cafe in Speculator.
+We had an awesome lunch at the Timberline Café in Speculator.

 <div class="photos">